floragunncom/search-guard-docs/configuration.md

 ## Hot config reloading: Using sgadmin

-Configuration settings are loaded into the Search Guard index using the `sgadmin` tool. sgadmin identifies itself against the Elasticsearch cluster (which is secured by SG 2) by a _special_ client SSL certificate.
+Configuration settings are loaded into the Search Guard index using the `sgadmin` tool. `sgadmin` identifies itself against an SG 2 secured Elasticsearch cluster by a _special_ client SSL certificate.
 Ok, not the certificate is special, it's just that the CN (common name) of the certificate is known by SG 2 by adding it to the ``searchguard.authcz.admin_dn:`` property in elasticsearch.yml.
-This is described [here](https://github.com/floragunncom/search-guard/wiki/Installation).
-If you use the [example SSL scripts](https://github.com/floragunncom/search-guard-ssl/tree/master/example-pki-scripts) to generate the certificates it's for example the _kirk_ or _spock_ client certificate.
+This is described [here](installation.md).
+If you use the [example PKI scripts](https://github.com/floragunncom/search-guard-ssl/tree/master/example-pki-scripts) to generate the certificates, it's for example the _kirk_ or _spock_ client certificate.

 ```
 chmod +x plugins/search-guard-2/tools/sgadmin.sh